StackStorm/stackstorm-k8s/README.md

 ### Deploy to private docker registry

-In one terminal, forward from from localhost to the private registry (in this case, we assume the docker-registry is running in the k8s cluster):
+In one terminal, forward from from localhost to the private registry.
+If the `docker-registry` is running in the k8s cluster, then you can use:

 ```
-kubectl port-forward $(kubectl get pod -l app=docker-registry,support=enterprise -o jsonpath="{.items[0].metadata.name}") 5000:5000
+kubectl port-forward $(kubectl get pod -l app=docker-registry -o jsonpath="{.items[0].metadata.name}") 5000:5000
 ```

 In another terminal, deploy the image to the registry: